masalinas/poc-keycloak-token-exchange/README.md

 Internal Client Authentication Flag Step:
 ![Internal Client Authentication"](./images/internal-client-authentication.png "Internal Client Authentication")

+Also we can recover the client secret used in the next requests.

 **STEP02**: Create a admin user with a admin role to be tested

 Create the **Admin Role** from Realm roles option menu like this: